Dr Josh Milburn

 - Protection for the Sentient in the Nonideal World: A Review of Robert Garner’s A Theory of Justice for Animals.
 Journal of Animal Ethics, 5(1), 69-69.

-- Animal Property Rights.
+- Animal Sovereignty Theory.
 In Global Encyclopedia of Territorial Rights Springer International Publishing.
+View this article in WRRO

-- Animal Sovereignty Theory.
+- Animal Property Rights.
 In Global Encyclopedia of Territorial Rights Springer International Publishing.
+View this article in WRRO

 - Clean Milk.
 In Encyclopedia of Food and Agricultural Ethics Springer Netherlands.